Liverpool fan fighting for his life after assault by Roma fans

 A Liverpool fan was fighting for his life on Wednesday after suffering a serious head injury in a "vile" assault by Roma fans before the club's Champions League semi-final first-leg clash with the Italian club.

-Two men -- aged 25 and 26 -- have been arrested on suspicion of attempted murder after attacking the 53-year-old man, who had reportedly travelled from Ireland for the match.
+Two men -- aged 25 and 26 -- have been arrested on suspicion of attempted murder after attacking Cox, who had travelled from Ireland along with his brother for the match.

 "We believe the victim was in Liverpool with his brother for the Liverpool v Roma semi-final and was assaulted during an altercation between Roma and Liverpool fans near to the Albert pub at about 7:35 pm (1835 GMT)," said detective inspector Paul Speight.